Alexandra-Lee/Flask_Wiki/README.md

-This is an articles wiki, with API in the backend using Flask_RestfulPlus and the client side consumes the API.
+This is an articles wiki with two APIS in the backend employing Flask_RestfulPlus.
+The Client side will consume it.